-The significance of endoscopic visualization and navigation is the introduction of a paradigm shift in surgical navigation by using a device present in every endoscopic surgery, namely the endoscope, to improve registration and visualization of anatomy.
-This will have numerous positive impacts.
-Most importantly, it will provide an inexpensive, non invasive, radiation-free method to enhance registration accuracy at any point of the procedure.
-Enhancements in registration will reduce ambiguity for the surgeon during surgery, enhance confidence, and improve workflow by reducing the need to re-register or re-image the patient.
-The endoscope will also be used as a measurement device to update anatomic models during a procedure.
-This will not only improve the ability of the surgeon to visualize the progress of the surgery, but it will accrue additional benefits to the patient and hospital, as it may reduce the level of radiation exposure and cost by eliminating the need for intraoperative CT imaging.
-These aims translate to four main research objectives:
+The significance of endoscopic visualization and navigation is the introduction of a paradigm shift in surgical navigation by using a device present in every endoscopic surgery - the endoscope - to improve registration and visualization of anatomy.
+This has numerous positive impacts.
+Most importantly, it provides an inexpensive, noninvasive and radiation-free method to enhance registration accuracy at any point during the procedure.
+Enhancements in registration reduce ambiguity for the surgeon during surgery, increase confidence, and improve workflow by reducing the need to reregister or reimage the patient.
+This accrues additional benefits to the patient and hospital by reducing the level of radiation exposure and cost by eliminating the need for intraoperative CT imaging.
+The endoscope can also be used as a measurement device to update anatomic models during a procedure, improving the ability of the surgeon to visualize the progress of the surgery.

 [SNH17] A Sinha, A Reiter, S Leonard, M Ishii, RH Taylor, GD Hager.
 “Simultaneous segmentation and correspondence improvement using statistical modes”, Proc.
 SPIE, 10133, Medical Imaging 2017: Image Processing, 101331B, Orlando, FL (February 24, 2017)

 [BIL16] SD Billings, A Sinha, A Reiter, S Leonard, M Ishii, GD Hager, RH Taylor.
 “Anatomically Constrained Video-CT Registration via the V-IMLOP Algorithm”, Lecture Notes in Computer Science, Vol. 9902, pp 133-141, Medical Image Computing and Computer-Assisted Intervention — MICCAI 2016, Athens, Greece (October 02, 2016)